 Koody vs. Apps Like Mint That Require Bank Linking

-Many of the "best budgeting apps to replace Mint" you see on roundup lists simply recreate the same bank-sync-first model.
+Many of the "best budgeting apps to replace Mint" you see on roundup lists simply recreate the same bank-linking-first model.
 They often won't work at all until you link an account, and they may not support every bank, region, or currency you use.

 Koody can be used as: